Last Updated on

 Bitcoin mining is the process in which new Bitcoins are ‘discovered’.
-It’s essentially record-keeping if we boil it down to its simplest explanation, with mining actually being the process of adding transaction records to the public ledger of Bitcoin itself, that we know as the blockchain.
+It’s essentially record-keeping if we boil it down to its simplest explanation, with mining actually being the process of adding transaction records to the public ledger of Bitcoin itself, which we know as the blockchain.

-This blockchain exists so that legitimate and legal sales of Bitcoin can be easily distinguished from people attempting to spam or forge transactions, and as a result, every single transaction of Bitcoin is confirmed via the blockchain created ledger.
+This blockchain exists so that legitimate and legal sales of Bitcoin can be easily distinguished from people attempting to spam or forge transactions, and as a result, every single transaction of Bitcoin is confirmed via the blockchain-created ledger.
 This ledger is also accessible to every single user of the network, and as a result, can be verified en masse.

 The blockchain is formed up of (you guessed it) blocks of information.
 These different blocks are linked to both the block in front of and behind them, so that the sequence of information is nigh on impossible to interrupt and corrupt, making them secure and reliable – but what information is actually stored on the blocks?

-Its called a hash, and its formed via a complicated formula being applied to the list of transactions set to be stored on the block by the miner who will be sending the block into the blockchain.
+It’s called a hash, and it’s formed via a complicated formula being applied to the list of transactions set to be stored on the block by the miner who will be sending the block into the blockchain.
 Every hash is unique, and is linked to the next block in the chain – meaning that if someone tampers with one block, its hash will immediately change, as will all of the other hashes behind it in the chain, making it easier to spot.